5h0ov/Python-Assignment-NSEC/README.md

 38) Write a program to multiply two matrices as nested lists.
 39) Write a program to create a list from two given lists ‘list1’ and ‘list2’ of numbers such that it containsnumbers that are present in ‘list2’ but not in ‘list1’.
-40)Write a program to find the distinct pair of numbers whose product is odd from a list of integers.
+40) Write a program to find the distinct pair of numbers whose product is odd from a list of integers.
 41) Write a python program that will input the following information and store those in a tuple and then print the entered information.